Strangleberries Apothecary Jar

 As I didn’t have antiqued paper on hand, I had to print on both sides of the paper, otherwise the inner side of the rolls would show white paper, and they wouldn’t look authentic.
 Only after I completed the spell pages did I think of using brown paper bags for printing.
 LOL.
 Typical, isn’t it?
 Anyway… If you have antiqued paper or brown paper bags on hand, I suggest that you use those to print some spell pages, as they look great together with apothecary jars.

 Kudos to you if you managed to make it this far!
 Did you know you went through 2750+ words and 80+ pictures?
 Hence the “long post warning” at the beginning!
-But now that you are here, just click on the button below to download your free printable apothecary jar labels from The VIP Patch [Freebies Library].
+But now that you are here, just click on the button below to download your free printable apothecary jar labels from the Halloween section of The VIP Patch.
 Please remember there are two files which have different sized and shaped labels, so make sure you get them both.

 Now that you have downloaded our first set of apothecary jar labels, click on the picture below to visit our newest apothecary jars post too.
 Well, we’ve added a whole new label set for 40+ gross and creepy jar ingredients, and we’re offering them in two different sizes, so I don’t think you would want to miss those.
 That set even has special bottle labels…just saying 😉